 Nothing is worse than to lose someone we know or someone we love to Covid 19.
 The grief, pain and loss of a loved one is pain.
 It will leave a void in our hearts and lives.
-To see someone pass, to never get the chance to say goodbye.
+Certainly, to see someone pass, to never get the chance to say goodbye.
 Tragic it is.
 For those who remain to fight another day, the next tragedy is unemployment because of the economic effects brought about by the seizure, closure and bankruptcy of businesses during this pandemic.
 This article will provide tips to look after yourself during unemployment and the part telepsychiatry plays in mental health.

 Unemployment, as research shows, is associated with increased depression and anxiety.
 Who wouldn’t be depressed and anxious when the job that sustains and feeds our family, pays the mortgage, pays the bills is gone?
 Where will the next meal come from?
 Will our home be foreclosed, soon?
 How will we pay for the electricity, power and other bills that sustains our daily activities at home?
-Thoughts and concerns raised in our head and sometimes, it all becomes too much.
+Thoughts and concerns raised in our heads and sometimes, it all becomes too much.
 Everything becomes overwhelming.
-How do we gain back control?
+So how do we gain back control?

 How to cope with the stress of Unemployment?